Photos of Casco Viejo, Panama City

 Every corner reveals another unique building.
 It’s a very photogenic neighbourhood.

 Above is the Embassy of France in Panama City.
+I love the red brick road.

 The pink Spanish colonial building is the Museum of History of Panama.